BRAHAIM360/scopic_Test/README.md

 ```

 The App will be available at <http://localhost:9000>
+the app container a creater user with the following credentials to login:
+username: user1
+password: user1

+username: user2
+password: user2

+username: admin1
+password: admin1

+username: admin2
+password: admin2

 if you want try it in development mode

 to start the backend
+make sure you have docker running

 - Go to the project api folder: